 Alternatively, you can draw a custom flight path on the app that the drone will follow automatically.
 This allows you to create stunning footage, taking guesswork out of the handling.

 There are multiple video recording modes, like altitude hold, 360-degree orbit mode and headless mode which can be toggled at the touch of a button.

 Talking about handling, it’s easy-peasy.
 Even a school going child can fly and record videos with no problems whatsoever.

-Comes with a 1200mAh Lipo battery that gives you up to 17-minutes of continuous 4K recording.
+Comes with a 1200mAh Lipo battery that gives you a battery life of up to 17-minutes of continuous 4K recording.

 How to Select the Best Action Camera Under $200

 Believe it or not, the best action cameras under $200 are as feature-rich as some of the big $500 brands.

 You just need to know what features to watch out for and how to separate the wheat from the chaff.

 Here’s a brief buying guide that will help you do just that.